typelevel/Laika/docs/using-laika/output.md

 These properties control the following aspects of the rendering:

-* `insertTitles` inserts a title per directory and markup file into the document to give it more structure, since all documents get merged into a single target PDF.
-Tree titles can be set per directory with the `title` attribute in the file `directory.conf`, document titles in the configuration header of the markup document, unless there is already a title element in the content of the document.
-The default value is `true`.
 * `bookmarkDepth` the number of levels bookmarks should be generated for, you can use 0 to switch off bookmark generation entirely.
 Every level of the tree hierarchy will be considered for a bookmark entry: directories, files and sections within files.